 Although Zika has been known to cause human infections since l947, it was only after outbreaks in Brazil and other affected countries were linked to growing numbers of birth defects that serious health risks from the virus became evident.
 While it’s true most people infected with Zika suffer no long-lasting consequences, research has shown it is a serious threat to unborn babies — causing miscarriages, eye problems, and microcephaly, a devastating birth defect marked by a smaller than normal brain and neurological problems.

 A recent study suggests one in every 100 pregnant women who contracts Zika during the first trimester will give birth to a baby with microcephaly.
-Even if pregnant women have only mild symptoms of a Zika infection, researchers have found the danger to their unborn babies is grave.
+Even if pregnant women have only mild Zika virus symptoms, researchers have found the danger to their unborn babies is grave.
 So far, over 5,600 cases of microcephaly have been connected to the Zika outbreak in Brazil that started last spring.

 The virus also appears linked to Guillain-Barre syndrome, an immune system disorder which can sometimes cause paralysis.